 I intend to ensure Pulp doesn't publish metadata that references files that doesn't exist.
 However, it may be that it won't reference files that need to exist.
 I don't know what is using (or not using) `repodata/productid` and I find it troubling that we don't mirror upstream, but I don't think I should to tackle all the problems we have as part of this issue.

-#4 Updated by mhrivnak almost 4 years ago
+#4 Updated by mhrivnak over 4 years ago

 A simple work-around that would improve, but not fix the situation, would be to do the same filtering during sync that we do during publish.
 Then at least pulp deployments with that change would happily ignore the same files that publish ignores.